They Came to America.

 Brin was born in Moscow in what was then the Soviet Union.
 In 1977 his father, a professor of mathematics at Moscow State University, decided the family had to leave to escape discrimination against Jewish professionals.
 He was fired as soon as he applied for an exit visa.
 Jewish-American organizations helped the family navigate the visa process, paid for tickets and provided financial assistance.

-Brin received a B.S. from the University of Maryland and began graduate studies at Stamford.
-There he met Larry Page, who was examining how web links might be used to identify useful web pages.
+Brin received a B.S. from the University of Maryland.
+While a graduate student at Stamford, he met Larry Page, who was studying how web links might be used to locate interesting web pages.

-Brin brought his mathematical expertise to the project, working with Page on home-built computers in Page’s dorm room.
-As the project evolved, Brin and Page realized that their ranking system could be useful as a search engine and made it available first to others at Stanford and eventually to the world.
+Brin brought his mathematical expertise to the project, working on home-built computers in Page’s dorm room.
+As their research evolved, Brin and Page realized that their system could be useful as a search engine and made it available to others at Stanford.
+Today, of course, we all use it.

 Brin’s observation of Soviet repression affects his actions even today.
 He has spoken out in favor of Internet freedom and against censorship, and has made gifts to the Jewish organizations that helped his family come to the U.S.4